petervdbempt/TunnelVision/README.md

 The action space for the agent is discrete (up, down, right, left) and represented by integers 0-3.
 The state space for the standard world also discrete; it is a grid space with size 4x12.
 The reward is zero for reaching toxic gas states, 0.25 for reaching inferior reward states and 1 for reaching the treasure.

 # Baselines
 Included in the project are five algorithms to make comparisons with:
- Markup : * Q-Learning
+* Q-Learning
 * Regular Q-Learning with exponential epsilon-decay
 * Q-Switching_Blind
 * Q-Learning algorithm that switches modes using a fixed step interval
 * Q-Switching_Blind_Separate
   * Q-Learning algorithm that switches modes using a fixed interval, and separates extrinsic rewards from intrinsic rewards
 * Q-Switching_Informed
   * Q-Learning algorithm that switches modes using a heuristic
-          * Q-Switching_Blind_Separate
+* Q-Switching_Blind_Separate_Heuristic
   * Q-Learning algorithm that switches modes using a heuristic, and separates extrinsic rewards from intrinsic rewards